 It’s possible to explore Novi Sad in just one day if you’re limited on time and don’t feel like spending the night.
 It’s an hour away from Belgrade so planning a day trip isn’t difficult or time-consuming.

 Take a look at my post on the best things to do in Novi Sad if you’re planning to visit!

 Go on a Walking Tour

 One of the best ways to explore somewhere new is to go on a walking tour.
-There are a few options for walking tours in Belgrade and I recommend going on one if you have the chance.

 These tours are a great way to get introduced to the city and learn more about it before exploring on your own.
 This way you’ll have a better perspective on Belgrade and hopefully you’ll be able to orient yourself in the city before the tour is over.